rust-lang/nomicon/src/subtyping.md

 Therefore, this must mean that `&mut &'static str` should **not** a *subtype* of `&mut &'b str`, even if `'static` is a subtype of `'b`.

-Variance is the way that Rust defines the transitivity of subtypes through their *type constructor*.
+Variance is the way that Rust defines the relationships of subtypes through their *type constructor*.
 A type constructor in Rust is any generic type with unbound arguments.
 For instance `Vec` is a type constructor that takes a type `T` and returns `Vec<T>`. `&` and `&mut` are type constructors that take two inputs: a